Health, Safety and Security

 - Our employees now participate in COVID-19 specific training programmes instructing them how to stay safe as well as how to keep our guests safe.

-We hope these new health and safety measures provide our guests with confidence and eagerness to us.
-These are unprecedented times for all communities around the world, and whilst every effort is being taken to protect the safety and wellbeing of our guests, everyone should inform themselves of the risks, conditions and personal responsibilities before they visit.
+We hope these new health and safety measures provide our guests with confidence and eagerness to visit us.
+These are unprecedented times for all communities around the world, and whilst every effort is being taken to protect the safety and well being of our guests, everyone should inform themselves of the risks, conditions and personal responsibilities before they visit.

 We thank you for your custom and understanding.
 Now, let’s make new magical memories together!